Christian supremacy: Discourse

-Although a relatively recent phenomenon in Christian history, the notion of Christian supremacy can be traced back to late Medieval ideas of Christendom, which conceives of a hegemonic form of religious, cultural and even political conformity across various forms of Christian theology.
-Christian supremacy and its adherents primarily follow Dominion theology which traces much of its roots from the Reformed Protestant influenced Christian reconstructionism with the New Apostolic Reformation being considered a direct descendent of the Reconstruction movement in the United States in the 19th century.
-Additionally, Southern Poverty Law Centre identified Catholic Integralism as a related form of Christian supremacist ideology and theology.
+Although a relatively recent phenomenon in Christian history, the notion of Christian supremacy can be traced back to late Medieval ideas of Christendom, which conceives of a hegemonic form of religious, cultural, and even political conformity across various forms of Christian theology.
+Christian supremacy and its adherents primarily follow Dominion theology, which traces much of its roots from the Reformed Protestant influenced Christian reconstructionism, with the New Apostolic Reformation being considered a direct descendant of the Reconstruction movement in the United States in the 19th century.
+Additionally, the Southern Poverty Law Center identified Catholic Integralism as a related form of Christian supremacist ideology and theology.

 Christian fundamentalism is a major undercurrent and central ideology of Christian supremacy.
-Additionally, postmillennialism is at the core of Christian supremacy through its emphasis and expectation that the majority of the world will be saved by evangelisation prior to the second coming of Christ.
-To an extent premillennialism, has been considered an influence upon Christian supremacy given the emphases on the end times, especially within the New Apostolic Reformation; its broader relative, the Apostolic-Prophetic Movement; and Evangelicalism, in general.
+Additionally, postmillennialism is at the core of Christian supremacy through its emphasis and expectation that the majority of the world will be saved by evangelisation before the Second Coming of Jesus.
+To an extent, premillennialism has been considered an influence upon Christian supremacy given the emphases on the end times, especially within the New Apostolic Reformation; its broader relative, the Apostolic-Prophetic Movement; and Evangelicalism, in general.
 Christian supremacy may coexist with Christian antisemitism and Islamophobia to varying degrees, while homophobia, transphobia, and misogyny maintain a significant presence within Christian supremacist discourses, often through the belief in and promotion of conspiracy theories such as the LGBTQ grooming conspiracy theory and Cultural Marxism.
 Additionally, sectarianism can arise between denominations of Christianity as they vie for supremacy.

 Christian supremacy often intersects with other forms of supremacy, such as White supremacy, and as a result, various White Christian supremacist groups exist, such as the Ku Klux Klan and Christian Identity.
 Scholars such as Jenny L. Small and others have highlighted the fact that Christian supremacy is related to Christian privilege and Christian hegemony, which is characterized as a system of interlocking discourses that privileges Christians and marginalizes non-Christians, thus assuming the universalization of Christian values.
 Christian hegemony and privileges are deeply embedded in Western societies, which sustain Christian supremacy.
 Even when religious plurality is formally acknowledged, the entrenchment of Christian values serves to obscure and sustain Christian privilege.